-For our blog this week we have some tips for all those looking at preparing their road bike for the winter and all the joys the seasons can chuck at it.
+For our blog this week we have some tips for preparing your road bike for winter and all the joys the seasons can chuck at it.
 Enjoy those winter rides and ride with confidence all year round.

 A dedicated winter bike might well be one bike too many for you to get a pass from home so your only sensible option could well be some carefully thought through purchases to tweak your road bike with bikini weather a distant memory.
 Of course those unrestrained by the n+1 number of bikes desired knock yourselves out with the full range of any bike for any season.
 Lucky buggers!